somaproject/acqboard/docs/signalchain/signalchain.rst

 range to several millivolts.
 The higher-frequency extracellular action potentials (spikes) are normally sub-millivolt.
 When recording spikes the larger-amplitude LFP could potentially saturate our amplifier;
+thus we have an optional single-pole high-pass filter (f\ :sub:`-3dB`\
+=300
-thus we have an optional single-pole high-pass filter ($f_{-3dB}=300 Hz$) that can be enabled to maximize spike acquisition dynamic range.
+Hz ) that can be enabled to maximize spike acquisition dynamic range.

 Each group of four input channels feeds into an optional fifth channel (A.C and B.C) which can independently filter the